 - Sauce: Enchilada sauce, salsa, pico de gallo, salsa verde

-Tortilla rounds (see note above)
+- Tortilla rounds (see note above)

-Sauce of your choice
+- Sauce of your choice

-Meat of your choice
+- Meat of your choice

-Shredded cheese (Monterey Jack, pepper jack, or cheddar)
+- Shredded cheese (Monterey Jack, pepper jack or cheddar)

-Fresh lime juice
+- Squeeze of lime juice

-Pinch of salt
+- Pinch of salt

-Preheat oven to 375F.
+- Preheat oven to 375F.
 Grease the bottom and sides of a muffin tin.
 Put one tortilla shell round at the bottom of the muffin cup.
 Top with a layer of chopped vegetables, protein, sauce, and cheese.
 Repeat rotation of ingredients to fill each muffin cup.
 End with a layer of cheese.
 Bake for 15 to 20 minutes, or until heated through and golden brown.

-For topping, mix avocado and chopped tomato.
+- For topping, mix avocado and chopped tomato.
 Add a squeeze of fresh lime juice and a sprinkle of sea salt.

-Remove enchilada stacks, top with avocado-tomato mixture, a sprinkle of cotija cheese if desired, and serve.
+- Remove enchilada stacks, top with avocado-tomato mixture, a sprinkle of cotija cheese if desired, and serve.